 First Hawaiian is subject to the informational requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and, in accordance therewith, files reports, proxy statements and other information with the Securities and Exchange Commission (the "Commission").
 Under the rules and regulations of the Commission, the solicitation of ANB's shareholders to approve the Merger constitutes an offering of the First Hawaiian Common Stock to be issued in conjunction with the Merger.
-First Hawaiian has filed with the Commission a Registration Statement on Form S-4 (File No. 333-5655) (together with any amendments thereto, the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act"), with respect to the First Hawaiian Common Stock to be issued to holders of ANB Common Stock pursuant to the Merger Agreement.
+First Hawaiian has filed with the Commission a Registration Statement on Form S-4 (File No. 333-) (together with any amendments thereto, the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act"), with respect to the First Hawaiian Common Stock to be issued to holders of ANB Common Stock pursuant to the Merger Agreement.
 The Registration Statement and the exhibits thereto, as well as the reports, proxy statements and other information filed by First Hawaiian with the Commission, can be inspected and copied at the public reference facilities maintained by the Commission at Room 1024, 450 Fifth Street, N.W., Washington, D.C.
 20549, and at the Commission's Regional Offices at Seven World Trade Center, Suite 1300, New York, New York 10048, and Citicorp Center, 500 West Madison Street, Suite 1400, Chicago, Illinois 60661.
-Cop. of such material also can be obtained from the Public Reference Section of the Commission at 450 Fifth Street, N.W., Washington, D.C.
+Copies of such material also can be obtained from the Public Reference Section of the Commission at 450 Fifth Street, N.W., Washington, D.C.
 20549, at prescribed rates.
-In addition, copies of the Registration Statement and related documents may be obtained through the Commission's Internet address at http://www.sec.gov.

 This Proxy Statement/Prospectus constitutes a part of the Registration Statement.
 This Proxy Statement/Prospectus does not contain all the information set forth in the Registration Statement and the exhibits thereto, a portion of which has been omitted in accordance with the rules and regulations of the Commission.